 But there are times when it’s more than a surprise.

 There are times when the realities of having had a cancer diagnosis along with a BRCA2+ revelation, hit me like a ton of bricks.

-Like the time dear hubby and I were joking around about our health issues while contemplating our retirement years.
+Like the time Dear Hubby and I were joking around about our health issues while contemplating retirement.
 In a cavalier manner I said to him,

 “Well other than the cancer thing, I’ve always been pretty healthy.”